fiftysevendegreesofrad/BayesianDrape/README.md

 here's the argument: length weighting is a more useful model because it automatically gives smooth changes, you don't have to length weight but if you did you'd have to have a prior for gradient autocorr too.
 Length perfectly captures gradient autocorrelation in prediction of heights - but causes an autocorrelation problem versus the offset prior unless we normalize for average link length. :)

-first attempt at lenwt prior: definitely flattens it though still convergence issue and short steep slopes issue. maybe because i shouldn't approximate the slope prior - now testing. no difference.

-ok - maybe i should
-1. test case the height gain prior situation
-2. tweak height prior to prefer gradual gain. yes - this works - still complains about precision but if anything output is too smooth. suspect i should formally define and calibrate the prior.

-model as normal times exponential.

 later: options to ordinary drape / 3d fix / decouple bridge links with interior points being weighted average of exterior